OrchestKit vs an ad-hoc Claude Code setup

 Claude Code adoption, custom skills/agents/hooks, and MCP servers are part of the Advise track.

-Star or fork OrchestKit, see solo engineer vs agency vs marketplace, or book a free 15-minute call for help wiring it into your stack.
+Star or fork OrchestKit, or see solo engineer vs agency vs marketplace.